iamwy7/iamwy7/README.md

 ## I'm a Student, Musician and Developer!

-Good to see you 👋
+Good to see you here, more about me:

  - 🏬 Im free right now, but my last job was at Itaú Bank as a Junior Backend Software Engineer for 3 years.
  - 🔭 I just finished my MBA in Software Engineering at FIAP